 NOTE: Wake Tech also offers Spanish for the Workplace (SPA 120), but it is not a college transfer course and will not count toward a four-year degree.

-Students who already have the Spanish language skills taught in SPA 120 and are enrolled in degree or certificate programs, for which we teach SPA 120, may request a challenge examination for this non-transferable course.
+Students who already have the Spanish language skills taught in SPA 120 and are enrolled in the degree or certificate programs, for which we teach SPA 120, may request a challenge examination for this non-transferable course.

 In order to take the exam, students must:

 - Provide proof that they have registered and paid for the course being challenged.

 - Make arrangements with the instructor of record to take the exam during the drop and add period the semester, or prior to the end of the previous semester.

 - Fill out a “Request for challenge Examination Form” (WT Form 610).
-Form is available at Department Head’s Office or SPA 120 instructor’s office.
+The form is available at Department Head’s Office or SPA 120 instructor’s office.

 - Present valid picture ID.

 The above steps must be completed by the 10% point of the semester.

 In order to receive transcript credit after passing the challenge examination for SPA 120, students must:

 - Successfully challenge SPA 120 by the drop and add period of the semester

 - Pay for SPA 120 class and remain registered for it.

-At the end of the term, an “X” grade will be assigned to indicate the successful challenge of a SPA 120 class.
-For a Wake Tech degree program that requires SPA 120, these credits will count towards meeting program graduation requirements, but are not figured in the GPA.
-Students, who successfully challenge a SPA 120 class, need to stop attending their scheduled SPA 120 class section.
+At the end of the term, an “X” grade will be assigned to indicate the successful challenge of an SPA 120 class.
+For a Wake Tech degree program that requires SPA 120, these credits will count towards meeting program graduation requirements but are not figured in the GPA.
+Students who successfully challenge an SPA 120 class, need to stop attending their scheduled SPA 120 class section.

 FOR MORE INFORMATION